 Beginning fall semester 2014:

-- Students will take two courses per semester:
+- For students who take two courses per semester:

 - The first course will be taken during the first eight weeks of the semester (Block 1).
 The second course will be taken during the last eight weeks of the semester (Block 2).

-- Summer semester is an eight-week block, students will take both courses during that time.
+- Summer semester is an eight-week block, so students will take both courses during that term.

 What is Health Informatics?